-There are many ways/methods to use social media to build brand awareness.
-Hell, every social platform/app is different — there’s no “one-size-fits-all” strategy.
+There are many ways to use social media to build brand awareness.
+Every social media platform is different — there’s no one-size-fits-all strategy.

-Social media is an awesome way to market and sell your products/services.
-This is not like sending out cold emails — social media is highly-targeted.
-Engagement is going to be high — this means great conversion rates.
+Social media is an awesome way to market and sell your products or services.
+This is not like sending out cold emails — social media is highly targeted.
+Engagement is going to be high, which means you can get great conversion rates.

 Stronger Community Engagement

 Social media is a great way to strengthen the engagement within your community.
-If you didn’t know, engagement is basically how active your followers on social media are.
+If you didn’t know, engagement is how active your followers are on social media.

 A good example of a way to build community engagement on social media, is by posting user-generated content.